 Here’s an example of the formatting from Hiking Project.
 You have the trail information, and note that on mobile that the information to the right would be displayed after you tap the name of the trail itself:

-They each also have the ability to save tracks and pull them up for reference.
+They each also can save tracks and pull them up for reference.
 You can also save hikes under a ‘favorites’ tab to keep your potential hiking lists for later.

 Where AllTrails shines is in the ability to download maps to use while offline, but they are part of the Pro program.
 This feature will also let you print customizable maps that including any of the layers for a bit more depth than what you may receive at the headquarters or trailhead.